grafana/pyroscope/docs/sources/reference-pyroscope-architecture/block-format/_index.md

 definition][pprof] for the pprof wire format.

 Profile series labels contain additional information gathered at ingestion time and can be used to select certain profiles.
-They are comparable to Prometeus'/Loki's label and typical labels are `namespace` and `pod` to describe which workload the profiles are coming from.
+They are comparable to Prometeus'/Loki's labels and typical labels are `namespace` and `pod` to describe which workload the profiles are coming from.